 - A Housing Rental License is required for the following: multiple-family dwelling, rooming house, dormitory, condominium or hotel, or offering for rent a one- or two-family dwelling or rooming unit.

-- Housing Rental Licenses are required for vacant residential properties and lots.
+- Vacant Property Licenses are required for vacant commercial and residential properties and lots.

 - A City of Philadelphia Business Tax Account (BIRT) and a Commercial Activity License (CAL) are required before applying for a Housing Rental License.